fuyuncat/rquery/README.md

    - regmatch(str,pattern,sub) : Normal function.
 Return an expression including the capturing groups matched a regular pattern.
 Use {N} to stand for the matched groups<br />
    - Comparestr(str1,str2) : Normal function.
 Compare str1 to str2, case sensitive, return -1 if str1 less than str2, return 0 if str1 equal to str2, return 1 if str1 greater than str2<br />
    - NocaseComparestr(str1,str2) : Normal function.
 Compare str1 to str2, case insensive, return -1 if str1 less than str2, return 0 if str1 equal to str2, return 1 if str1 greater than str2<br />
-   - countword(str,[ingnore_quoters]) : Get the number of word in a string.
+   - countword(str,[ingnore_quoters]) : Normal function.
+Get the number of word in a string.
 Any substring separated by space/tab/newline/punctuation marks will be count as a word. if ingnore_quoters (in pairs, e.g. ''"") provided, the whole string between quoters will be counted as one word<br />
-   - getword(str,wordnum,[ingnore_quoters]) : Get a word specified sequence number in a string.
+   - getword(str,wordnum,[ingnore_quoters]) : Normal function.
+Get a word specified sequence number in a string.
 Any substring separated by space/tab/newline/punctuation marks will be count as a word. if ingnore_quoters (in pairs, e.g. ''"") provided, the whole string between quoters will be counted as one word<br />
    - pad(seed,len) : Normal function.
 Construct a new string from seed multiple len times.<br />
    - floor(num) : Normal function.
 Get the floor integer number of a given float number.<br />
    - ceil(num) : Normal function.
 Get the ceil integer number of a given float number.<br />